How can we help?

 When value betting you will be placing bets that have a larger chance of winning than implied by the bookmakers odds.
 To learn more about the concept of value betting, check out our value betting guide and our value betting help section.

 Our servers gather millions of odds every minute, compares them to the true odds, and calculates value bets.
 They are then constantly sent to ValueBetting.
 See the video below to get familiar with the basic betting process.
 ValueBetting s platform independent and can be used on mobile, tablet and desktop.

 If you are interested in sure betting(arbitrage betting) as well, see how RebelBetting works.

 Get 14 days free trial

 Get a free trial for 14 days to see how ValueBetting works.
 You’ll also get access to the BetTracker with the automatic bet settlement add-on!
-During this time you can place up to 15 bets per day.
-To get access to all value bets you can buy ValueBetting for as low as 69 Euro per month.
-Then you get instant access to all features and all higher value bets.
-Subscribe to ValueBetting here.
+During this time you can place a limited number of bets per day.
+To get access to all features and higher value bets you should subscribe to ValueBetting here.

 How much money can I make by sure betting?